Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Introduction

-Another dark cloud hanging overhead is conventional AmBack/BackCom systems rely heavily on dedicated or surrounding energy sources to carry tag signals for backscattering.
-However, it is not always available to obtain such dedicated energy sources and the surrounding energy signals may not be always stable.
+Another dark cloud hanging overhead is conventional AmBC/BackCom systems rely heavily on dedicated or surrounding energy sources for backscattering signals of BDs.
+However, such dedicated energy sources may not always be available, and the surrounding energy signals may not always be stable.
 One possible solution to circumvent these problems is to allow passive BDs to coexist with traditional active users/systems to share the same spectrum.
-There have been already some works regarding hybrid active and passive nodes in the spectrum sharing scenarios for cooperative transmission.
+There have already been some works regarding hybrid active and passive nodes in the spectrum-sharing scenarios for cooperative transmission.
 In \cite{Li2020TCOM1,Li2020TCOM2,Ye2021}, the BD was incorporated into traditional active transmitter devices so that the adaptive switch between the active and passive mode selection is made possible.
-By integrating both active and passive devices for spectrum sharing, the system performance can be guaranteed but without any additional transmit power or channel bandwidth resources.
+By integrating both active and passive devices for spectrum sharing, system performance can be maintained without the need for additional transmit power or channel bandwidth.
 In \cite{KangLiangYang, Li2020TVT1,Li2020TVT2}, the spectrum sharing between active and passive devices was considered, where the active devices (ADs) served as energy sources for BDs, and BDs were responsible for protecting the ADs from harmful interference similar to the principle of cognitive radio.